slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Go where you can make a difference not where you think there’s a home run.'*

+> *'If we’re growing, we’re always going to be out of our comfort zone.' -- John Maxwell*

 > *'It’s easier to ask forgiveness than to get permission'*

 > *'A person often meets his destiny on the road he took to avoid it.' -- Jean de La Fontaine*